vectordotdev/vector/docs/highlights/2020-09-18-adaptive-concurrency.md

 tags: ["type: announcement", "domain: networking"]
 ---

-Vector 0.11 includes a new adaptive conccurrency feature designed to automatically optimize network bandwidth, backoff when it senses trouble, and make your observability infrastructure significantly more performant and reliable.
+Vector 0.11 includes a new adaptive concurrency feature designed to automatically optimize network bandwidth, backoff when it senses trouble, and make your observability infrastructure significantly more performant and reliable.